 Shop At Oxfam

 The award for most creative way to give back this Christmas goes to Oxfam, with meaningful gift ideas that are completely outside the box (and as such, don't come in one).
 This well-known charity/development organisation offers a great range of alternative pressies through its Unwrapped range, whereby you choose a gift-card representing a particular issue, which is then given to your loved one while the physical present is sent to the person/s in need.

 If you're in the mood for splashing cash, choose the Water For A School option (from $106), which helps bring clean water to an entire school in Papua New Guinea; or for something a little cheaper but with equally sweet sentiment, consider the Honey Bees (from $24), which helps families in countries like Vanuatu start up their own beekeeping business.

 Our personal favourite, however, has to be the hilariously-named Pile of Poo (from $18)—send someone this card, bearing the words “No expense spared: I got you the best crap” and you'll be helping people in developing nations grow crops with the ultimate fertiliser.

 However if that's not quite to your taste, consider buying a more traditional gift like the beautiful, ethically-made homewares and clothing, or delish FairTrade goodies such as chocolate and coffee that are available from Oxfam's online store.
 Naturally, money from your purchase will go toward supporting the charity and its work with these artisans.

-Donate To The Auckland City Mission
+Donate To Your Local City Mission

 Keep the good vibes going and take in the best Christmas lights Auckland has to offer.